JoshHyde9/BRAP-stutututu/README.md

 - Server member can edit their server profile
 - Leave server
 - Search server's channels and members
-- New message indicator next to server icon in server list

 ### Message Related